aburguera/RLELIB/README.md

 The top left image corresponds to a threshold of 0 (perfect copy of the original image) and the bottom right was generated with a threshold of 900.
 The resulting quality decreases as the threshold increases.

 ### The LRLE format

+LRLE is the name used to refer to the output format of this library.
+LRLE simply stores images using RLE and it does not adhere to any RLE standard specification.
+LRLE does not store any information about the lossy or lossless nature of the encoded data.

 The LRLE format is as follows: